 To successfully market to Indonesia consider:

-engaging a local distributor (crucial to effective business penetration
+- engaging a local distributor (crucial to effective business penetration in Indonesia)

-visiting the market on a regular basis and investing time (relationship
+- visiting the market on a regular basis and investing time (relationship based market)

-opening a representative office or presence in Indonesia / engaging a
+- opening a representative office or presence in Indonesia / engaging a local partner

 - department stores